GeekFreak01/Keyboard/README.md

 ## OBS actions

-Alongside dedicated Start/Stop options, the action list now includes **Toggle Stream** and **Toggle Recording** which start or stop the corresponding OBS outputs on repeated presses.
+The action list includes **Toggle Stream** and **Toggle Recording** which start or stop the corresponding OBS outputs on repeated presses.
 The **Toggle Filter** action allows selecting a source and filter from OBS and toggling it with a single key.

 ## Tray mode